Oops and Daisies

 My answer: when the kids are awake… and I encourage them to help me.
 Sure the chores take a whole lot longer, and often a lot is left undone, but I’ve been working on being okay with that.

-So how do I spend naptime (and quiet time)?
-These three ways:
+So why don’t I clean during naptime (and quiet time)?
+For these three reasons:

 My work view most days